CloudLabsAI-Azure/mslearn-azure-ml/Instructions/09-Run-pipelines.md

 1. Open the **Labs/09/Run a pipeline job.ipynb** notebook.

-    > Select **Authenticate** and follow the necessary steps if a notification appears asking you to authenticate.
+    > NOTE: Select **Authenticate** and follow the necessary steps if a notification appears asking you to authenticate.

 1. Verify that the notebook uses the **Python 3.8 - AzureML** kernel.
 1. Run all cells in the notebook.